YagizGuven/YagizGuven/README.md

-- 👋 Hi, I’m @YagizGuven
+👋 Hi, I’m @YagizGuven
-- 👀 I’m interested in ...
-- 🌱 I’m currently a freshmen on Computer Science at Bilkent University
+I’m currently a freshmen on Computer Science at Bilkent University
-- 📫 How to reach me ...

 <!---
 YagizGuven/YagizGuven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.